zevv/npeg/README.md

 For this, NPeg offers the `R` operator with the following two uses:

-* The `R(name, P)` pattern creates a named reference for pattern `P` which can be refered to by name in other places in the grammar.
+* The `R(name, P)` pattern creates a named reference for pattern `P` which can be referred to by name in other places in the grammar.

 * The pattern `R(name)` matches the contents of the named reference that earlier been stored with `R(name, P)` pattern.